 6. Dublin City University

-The LLM (Master of Laws) is a leading degree available as a general degree with three specialisations: public law, international human rights law, and European business law.
+The LLM (Master of Laws) is a leading general degree with three specialisations: public law, international human rights law, and European business law.
 The courses have been designed to embrace a socio-legal methodology and a European and International orientation.
 Students can choose to complete the programme in a one-year full-time mode or two-year part-time mode.

 Study Law in Ireland

-Begin your law degree in Ireland application by arranging a free consultation with SI-Ireland.
+Begin your application for a law degree in Ireland by arranging a free consultation with SI-Ireland.